connamara/quickfixn/README.md

   3. nokogiri, rubyzip, and aws-s3 gems are installed.
   4. MSBuild.exe (v3.5) is in your Windows PATH

+First, if necessary, make sure you have updated the release notes or the readme (RELEASE_NOTES.md and RELEASE_README.md), and they are checked in.

-First, make sure you're on master, and you have the most recent changes:
+Next, make sure you're on master, and you have the most recent changes:

     git checkout master
     git pull

-First run
+Then run

     package_release.bat <TAGNAME>